data-and-design/data-and-design.github.io/recruiting/phd.md

 I'm committed to building a group where people can bring diverse lived experiences, interests, and disciplinary perspectives into conversation together.
 In return, you'll join a collaborative community focused on mutual growth, where I'll work with you to develop your vision as an independent researcher.

 **What I'm looking for in your application:** I want to understand your research interests and goals for the PhD, how you see your interests connecting to the lab's work, and what you hope to accomplish.
 I want to know what motivates you, what activates your curiosity, and what path has led you here—why is pursuing a PhD the right next step for you?
 I encourage you to explore our projects and papers to get a sense of what we do and how you might contribute.

-This cycle, I'm running a more focused search than usual.
-I'm especially excited to work with a student who wants to **rethink the foundations of how accessible web interfaces are built**—so that non-visual interaction becomes a first-class design concern rather than a compliance afterthought.
-This direction draws on interface design, qualitative inquiry into how our technical standards came to be, and a deep commitment to accessibility.
-If designing the conceptual and technical scaffolding for a more accessible web is the kind of problem that excites you, I'd love to read your application.

-Relevant background can come from many paths, and I take nontraditional trajectories seriously.
-What I do hope for is that you're already comfortable building for the web, so that we can begin from design questions rather than fundamentals.

-The focused search is not a hard boundary.
-If your interests connect with the group's broader work in accessibility, data visualization, or data ethics and refusal—or point toward a direction I haven't yet imagined—I still want to read your application and will give it careful consideration.

 As you think about working with me, I also encourage you to consider other [faculty in Information Science](https://www.colorado.edu/cmci/people/information-science) who you might have common interests with, who might be potential future mentors, collaborators, or committee members.